bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-03-nownership-sharing-economy-vehicle-sharing-car-ownership.md

 It may be disappointing to see how many people still rely on the outdated car ownership model, even though it no longer makes much financial and environmental sense.
 The tides are turning, however, and vehicle sharing is growing as a viable alternative to car ownership that can also have a positive impact on the environment and on urban landscapes.

-How?
 One solution is eliminating the need for parking spaces.
 An [MIT study](http://senseable.mit.edu/unparking/) estimates that vehicle sharing can reduce parking spaces in cities by 86%, freeing up valuable areas for green projects for citizens.
 And on the sustainability front, [the combination](https://www.linkedin.com/feed/update/urn:li:activity:6803287639601496064) of car sharing, public transport and bike sharing could save up to 3,500 tons of CO₂ per day alone in Germany.

 ## Vehicle sharing as the future of mobility

 As the EU Green Deal aims for the reduction of carbon emissions [by 55% by 2030](https://www.weforum.org/agenda/2021/04/future-of-transport-sustainable-development-goals/), cities and commuters should look increasingly towards shared mobility as a proven way to reach their own sustainability goals.

 It’s also what the new generations prefer in terms of interacting with goods and services.
-Entrepreneurs and mobility veterans should take note: giving up car ownership for shared mobility is where the market is heading.
+Entrepreneurs and mobility veterans should take note: giving up car ownership for shared mobility is where the market is headed.
 Those who don’t get on board get left behind.